amqp/rhea/README.md

 from the host option.
 If servername is not specified, the SNI will default to the host.

+If options is undefined, the client will attempt to obtain default options from a config file.
+This file is of similar structure to that used by Apache Qpid Proton clients.
+The location of the file can be specified through the MESSAGING_CONNECT_FILE environment variable.
+If that is not specified it will look for a file called connect.json in the current directory, the home directory or /etc/messaging/.

+The config file offers only limited configurability, specifically:

+  * host
+  * port
+  * user (note not username)
+  * password
+  * sasl (a nested object with fields enabled and mechanisms)
+  * tls (a nested object with fields key, cert, ca and verify)

 ##### listen(options)

 Starts a server socket listening for incoming connections on the port